codaxy/tdo/README.md

 # tdo

-A hackable To-do list suitable for handling a range of tasks.
+Tdo is a minimalist hackable to do list, suited for handling a wide range of tasks.

-Tdo strives for minimalism and offers deep customizability via CSS and Markdown.
+Other task managment apps are good, but we wanted to declutter the interface and keep it productive For this reason it is built as simple as possible, yet allows deep customization via CSS and Markdown.

 [Open](https://tdo.cxjs.io) tdo,